eforkin/GroupMe-Bot/README.md

   * In the "value" field paste your Bot ID
   * Click the save button

-Do this again for the Bot Name
+Do this again for the Bot Name:
   * In the "key" field type: BOT_NAME
   * In the "value" field paste your Bot Name
   * Click the save button